publicgoods/maturity-rubric/categories.md

 ## Workflow

 In this phase of work, users can suggest changes to the short description, the priority of this category and whether it is a core/required category.
+Please submit these changes in a pull request.

 Users can also raise an issue to suggest a new category or the removal of one of the existing categories.